World's biggest trade deal to be delayed to 2020: draft ASEAN statement - Journal du Cameroun

 RCEP — which includes the 10-nation ASEAN bloc along with China, India, Japan, South Korea, Australia and New Zealand — accounts for 40 percent of global commerce.

-The tit-for-tat tariffs lobbed by the US and China on billions of dollars worth of goods could drag growth to the lowest rate in over a decade, according to the IMF.
+The tariffs lobbed by the US and China on billions of dollars worth of each others’ goods could drag growth to the lowest rate in over a decade, according to the IMF.

+That has spooked Asia-Pacific economies and — with the exception of India — sharpened the focus on getting the RCEP deal over the line.

+“In just the past two years new protectionism measures have affected nearly $1 trillion of world trade,” New Zealand premier Jacinda Ardern told a business meeting on the sidelines of the ASEAN summit.

 US President Donald Trump said he hopes to sign a deal with China’s Xi Jinping in order to roll back some of the tariffs, telling reporters over the weekend an agreement could be signed in the US state of Iowa.